Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/emulation.md

 As part of the Xen HTML API, a script is made available to you that you can add into widgets during development.
 This hooks up a set of default data which you can then use (and modify) to develop your widgets.

-It can be downloaded from [here](https://raw.githubusercontent.com/Matchstic/libwidgetinfo/master/emulation/emulation.js).
+The latest release of it can be downloaded from [here](https://raw.githubusercontent.com/Matchstic/libwidgetinfo/master/emulation/emulation.js).

 The version of the script is at the top of the file.
 You can typically expect it to be updated when new API changes occur.
+However, you will have to check manually for updates.

 ### Usage